-Byron Lewis Black was scheduled to be executed on Thursday, April 8, 2021, at the Riverbend Maximum Security Institute in Nashville, Tennessee.
-His execution has been indefinitely stayed.
-Sixty-five-year-old Byron is convicted of murdering 29-year-old Angela Clay, and her two daughters, 9-year-old Latoya, and 6-year-old Lakeishsa on March 28, 1988, in Davidson County, Tennessee.
-Byron has spent the last 32 years on death row in Tennessee.
+Tennessee planned to execute Byron Lewis Black on Thursday, August 18, 2022.
+Byron’s execution at the Riverbend Maximum Security Institute in Nashville has been stayed.
+Sixty-six-year-old Byron is convicted of murdering 29-year-old Angela Clay, and her two daughters, 9-year-old Latoya, and 6-year-old Lakeishsa on March 28, 1988, in Davidson County, Tennessee.
+Byron has spent the last 33 years on death row in Tennessee.

 Byron’s mother was alleged to have smoked and drank while she was pregnant with him.
 Multiple people testified that Byron appeared to struggle with homework and appeared to be slightly mentally challenged.
 Byron worked as a courier for an insurance company and seemed to be a good and well-liked employee.
 His job was described as simple and routine.